lionelvillard/knative-functions/README.md

 All functions are currently only _callable_ (synchronous).
 We are planning to add _composable_ (asynchronous) functions the near future.

+Function parameters are statically bound, either through environment variables for standalone functions or through custom objects for dispatch functions.
+We are planning to also support dynamic variable bindings.

 The functions are:

 - [Filter](#filter) (both [standalone](#standalone) and [dispatch](#dispatch) modes)